gamenumi/ph-enhanced/README.md

 * ~~Mapvote~~ Improved and Updated MapVote system has been included in this gamemode so you dont have to modify /data/config.txt again.

 ## Workshop Version
-If you wanted for workshop version (ideal for personal/private gaming with your friends), you can [Get in here](https://steamcommunity.com/sharedfiles/filedetails/?id=417565863)
+If you wanted for workshop version (ideal for personal/private gaming with your friends), you can [Get it here.](https://steamcommunity.com/sharedfiles/filedetails/?id=417565863)

 ## Dedicated Server Manual, Helps, and Configs
-If you are looking for Gamemode manual, helps, installing (for dedicated server owners), console commands & convars, known issues, Please proceed by clicking on this link:
+If you are looking for Gamemode manual, helps, installing (for dedicated server owners), console commands/convars, known issues, Please proceed by clicking on this link:

 http://project.wolvindra.net/phe_faq